Billingford Windmill: History

 The mill was purchased by Victor Valiant who intended that it should be preserved.
 In February 1962, Messrs Thompson's, the Alford millwrights commenced restoration work.
 An appeal was launched in March 1962 by the Society for the Protection of Ancient Buildings launched an appeal for £1,450.
 Grants of £1,000 each were given by the Historic Buildings Council and Norfolk County Council.
 The restoration cost £3,939 The cap, which had been tarred, was painted white.
 The outbuildings around the mill were demolished.
 On 24 September 1965, Mr Valiant gave the mill to the Norfolk Windmills Trust.

 On the night of 2–3 January 1976, the fantail was destroyed in a gale.
 A replacement was made and fitted in March 1976 by Messrs Barrett and Lawn, millwrights.
 On 14 July 1977, a 52 ft long fabricated steel stock was fitted by Lennard and Lawn, replacing a Columbian pine stock which had been fitted when the mill was restored in 1962.
 In 1998, Norfolk Windmills Trust had the mill put back into full working order.
 In 2002 Linda Joslin became the first woman miller at Billingford and together with a team of volunteers began milling English Organic wheat.
-The first "Billingford Loaf" for 50 years was produced that year and became very popular around Norfolk with the stones grinding the wheat when ever the wind blew strongly enough.
+The first "Billingford Loaf" for 50 years was produced that year and became very popular around Norfolk with the stones grinding the wheat whenever the wind blew strongly enough.
 Linda was made to leave the mill after a long and very public dispute having been asked to fully maintain the mill although she was not the owner.
 The mill was not used for a few years and has consequently deteriorated.
 On 11 June 2009, the sails were removed as they had been discovered to be rotten and in need of replacement.
-The new sails are being made by Thompsons, the Alford millwrights.
-The new sails were installed in September 2020.
+The new sails have been made by Thompsons, the Alford millwrights. and were installed in September 2020.